 Bianca Woyak has been awarded the Prime Minister’s Science Teacher Prize, in recognition of the place-based, outdoor projects that are engaging ākonga at Burnside Primary School.

 Learn more about providers, programmes and resources that can support you and your students to explore and care for your local park or reserve.

 We have gathered resources and articles that support celebration and learning about Matariki, with links to our natural environment and wellbeing.

 We explore ways you can use pukapuka with ākonga, including our favourite nature storybooks from Aotearoa and overseas.

-Winter is the perfect time to plant trees in Aotearoa and we have pulled together resources and events that can support ākonga to learn about and strengthen their relationships with trees.
+We have pulled together resources and events that can support ākonga and the wider community to learn about and strengthen their relationships with trees.

 Students from this Green-Gold Enviroschool talk about their inquiry learning and the exciting projects that have evolved from their curiosity and care for the local environment.